-Or if he’s not into that, offer quite support by showing patience, walking at his pace, making as many stops as he wants, and not making a big deal out of any difficulties.
+Or if they’re not into that, offer quiet support by showing patience, walking at their pace, making as many stops as they want, and not making a big deal out of any difficulties.

-And if he wants to turn around?
+And if they want to turn around?
 That should be cool.
 It’s all about the journey.
-Be proud of him for giving it a try and making it this far.
+Be proud of them for giving it a try and making it this far.

-A caveat: If you know him really well (as in this is a committed relationship and not a dating situation), and you suspect that he will appreciate a bit of a push in the long run, go for it.
+A caveat: If you know them really well (as in this is a committed relationship and not a dating situation), and you suspect that they will appreciate a bit of a push in the long run, go for it.
 But know that this can be a fine line to walk!

 Step 7: Enjoy Yourself

-Even though you’re totally stoked to have your boo on the trail with you, don’t focus on him TOO MUCH.
+Even though you’re totally stoked to have your boo on the trail with you, don’t focus on him or her TOO MUCH.
 Because that probably feels weird to both of you.

 Instead, take a few minutes to disengage and do your normal hikey things.
 Take pics.
 Climb rocks.
 Poke bear poo with a stick.
 Play.

-Above all, let him have some space to experience the outdoors without worrying about you and your feelings.
+Above all, let them have some space to experience the outdoors without worrying about you and your feelings.
 Because that’s how people fall in love with hiking.

 Step 8: Celebrate